 Tourism Planning and Sustainable Development

-Tourism has long been considered an effective vehicle of socio-economic development, particularly in destination areas and, consequently, it is firmly embedded in the development policies of many regions and countries.
+Tourism has long been considered an effective vehicle of socio-economic development.
 However, a significant challenge for tourism planners is how to optimise the evident developmental benefits of tourism whilst minimising its negative impacts on destination environments and communities.
 At the same time, the need to take climate change and other wider socio-environmental issues into account in the planning and mangement of tourism has become increasingly pressing.
-This course explores this challenge within a critical understanding of the relationship between tourism and development.
+This course explores these challenges within a critical understanding of the relationship between tourism and sustainable development.
 Commencing with an introduction to tourism’s potential as a driver of development, the course first focuses on development theories and processes including sustainable development.
 It then explores the extent to which tourism may be ‘mapped’ on to contemporary development processes before going on to consider different tourism planning models and specific approaches to tourism development, including community-based tourism and pro-poor tourism.
 It concludes with an assessment of challenges facing tourism planners now and in the future, introducing in particular the notion of de-growing tourism on a global scale.

-R. Sharpley & D. Telfer (2015) Tourism and Development: Concepts and Issues, 2nd Edition.
-Channel View Publications
+R. Sharpley and D. Telfer (2015) Tourism and Development: Concepts and Issues, 2nd Edition.
+Channel View

-D. Telfer & R. Sharpley (2016) Tourism and Development in the Developing World, 2nd Edition.
+D. Telfer and R. Sharpley (2016) Tourism and Development in the Developing World, 2nd Edition.
 Routledge